-- restricting when caravans can be on the site for human habitation or restricting the number of caravans that can be on the site at any one time
+- Restricting when caravans can be on the site for human habitation or limiting the number of caravans that can be on the site at any one time

-- to ensure steps are taken enhance the land, including planting/replanting bushes and trees
+Ensuring that steps are taken to enhance the land including planting/replanting bushes and trees

 Licences, site rules and applications can be found using our online register